myleslinder/remix-auth-passwordless/README.md

 This strategy uses [`nanoid`](https://github.com/ai/nanoid/) to generate the one time codes.

 The generated code is split into segments separated by a `-`, like so: `abc1-2def-x3yz`.
-In the options you can customize the code length, segment length, and if you want to use only lowercase letters.
+In the options you can customize the code length, segment length, and if you want to use only lowercase letters (no numbers).
 The shortest one time code that is supported is 4 characters.

 By default if the user enters an invalid code then they will have to resend another code, however you can modify this by changing the `invalidCodeAttempts` option.